 Now that same-sex couples can legally marry throughout the country you are entitled to the same rights at the state level as all other married couples.
-Our Methuen same-sex divorce lawyer helps our clients account for the differences in state and federal law when the marriage reaches its end.
+Our Boston same-sex divorce lawyer helps our clients account for the differences in state and federal law when the marriage reaches its end.

 For your convenience, our firm maintains offices in Burlington, Methuen, and Boston, and is proud to handle same-sex divorce cases across Massachusetts.
 Contact DiBella Law Offices, P.C. online today to learn more.

 Differences in state and federal law make it important to speak with an experienced Methuen family law attorney about your same-sex divorce.
 Spousal maintenance, for example, is not tax deductible in a same-sex divorce.
 This means that your divorce settlement should account for the lack of a deduction in order to be equitable.

 Upon divorce, gay, and lesbian couples must consider the same issues of:

 When a divorcing same-sex couple has children, there are special issues that must be addressed to protect their well-being.
 The issues that arise depend on whether children were brought into the family before or during the marriage, and to whom the children are biologically related.
 At DiBella Law Offices, P.C., we have the necessary experience in handling same-sex divorces and custody disputes to ensure your individual and parental rights are protected.